-Yesterday i wrote a length piece on why it isnt new that the church has abandoned the poor, because youth ministry has struggled with working with young people deemed ‘underclass’ , ‘poor’ or disruptive/challenging, ever since the dawn of sunday schools.
+Yesterday i wrote a lengthy piece on why it isnt new that the church has abandoned the poor, because youth ministry has struggled with working with young people deemed ‘underclass’ , ‘poor’ or disruptive/challenging, ever since the dawn of Sunday schools.
 Youth Ministry’s struggle to work with the poor Since writing it i wondered if there was a simpler way of describing the issue.
 And there is.
 It is as simple as looking at the outcomes that have deem youth ministry to be successful.

 Have a think about all the measurable outcomes that are part and parcel for youth ministry over the last few years and months….